keyboard_arrow_up

 Wire Shielding

-A specific type of EMI shielding that protects wires and cables from damaging electromagnetic energy.
-It is also employed when a product is suspected of causing electromagnetic energy, therefore blocking the waves it creates from affecting outside equipment.
+A type of EMI shielding that protects wires and cables from harmful electromagnetic energy.
+It is also used to prevent electromagnetic waves from affecting external equipment.

 More EMI Shielding Information